snarkify/sirius-fibonacci-example/README.md

-# Sirius Quickstart
+# Sirius Fibonacci Example

-Welcome to the `sirius-quickstart` repository, a minimal example to get you started with the [**Sirius**](https://github.com/snarkify/sirius/) framework for Incrementally Verifiable Computation (IVC).
+Welcome to the `sirius-fibonacci-example` repository, an example designed to demonstrate the application of the [**Sirius**](https://github.com/snarkify/sirius/) framework for Incrementally Verifiable Computation (IVC).

 ## Introduction

-This repository provides a simple, runnable example to demonstrate the basic usage of the Sirius framework.
-The example implements a trivial `StepCircuit` that performs identity mapping (i.e., it outputs the input unchanged) over multiple folding steps.
-This example is intended to help developers understand the core concepts and API of Sirius.
+This repository provides a practical example that implements a custom StepCircuit to calculate Fibonacci numbers over multiple folding steps.
+The example is designed to help developers understand the configuration and synthesis of custom circuits in the Sirius framework, focusing on iterative arithmetic operations.

+## Understanding the Fibonacci StepCircuit

+### What Does the Fibonacci StepCircuit Do?

+The `FibonacciCircuit` in this example is designed to compute elements of the Fibonacci sequence across multiple folding steps.
+Here's a detailed breakdown of its operation:

+- Initialization: The circuit begins with two initial values, typically 0 and 1, which represent the first two Fibonacci numbers.

+- Iteration: The circuit then iteratively computes the next Fibonacci number by summing the two preceding numbers.
+This process is repeated for a specified number of steps within the circuit.

+- Output: The circuit outputs a pair of Fibonacci numbers that result from the specified number of iterations.
+For example, if the circuit is configured to compute the sequence for 10 steps, the output will be the 9th and 10th Fibonacci numbers.

+#### Key Concepts

+- FibonacciIter Structure: A custom iterator structure that generates Fibonacci numbers by repeatedly summing the previous two numbers.

+- Custom Gates: The circuit utilizes a custom gate that enforces the relationship $a_{n+2} = a_{n+1} + a_n$ within the folding steps.
+This gate ensures that each step of the computation correctly adheres to the Fibonacci sequence.

+- Selectors and Advice Columns: The configuration includes advice columns to store the Fibonacci numbers and a selector to control the execution of the addition gate.

 ## Prerequisites